chakra-ui/zag/README.md

 Our build is managed with esbuild and turborepo to provide fast, concurrent builds across the packages.

-- `build:fast` : Build the CJS and ESM versions, without the types.
+- `build-fast` : Build the CJS and ESM versions, without the types.
 - `build` : Build the CJS, ESM and DTS files.
 This is the actual production build that we run in the CI.
 - `start` : The command to run when developing for Zag.
 It runs the `build:fast` command, watches for changes and rebuilds as needed.